baileySoobinPark/vv/reference/Our solutions/solutions-verifyname/verifyname-flow-diagram.md

 <Image align="center" border={false} caption="Sequence Diagram 1.
 VerifyName integration flow for unregulated VASP originating withdrawal" src="https://files.readme.io/7e75c4995f2b8b686ba210d9793debccd5c7b8a14dd71545b324fff0d665092b-Post_Verification.svg" />

-1. The originator initiates a withdrawal from the Ordering VASP side account.
+1. The originator initiates a withdrawal request from ordering VASP to the beneficiary.
-2. As the Ordering VASP is unregulated, it directly executes the transaction on the blockchain without pre-verification, sending assets to the Beneficiary address.
+2. As the Ordering VASP is unregulated, it executes the transaction on the blockchain without pre-verification, sending assets to the Beneficiary address.
 3. Once the transaction is mined on the blockchain, the Beneficiary VASP detects the deposit to the Beneficiary address.
-4. To identify the origin, the Beneficiary VASP may prompt the user to specify the Ordering VASP.
-To facilitate this, the Beneficiary VASP can use the Enclave's List VASP API, which retrieves a list of VASPs capable of performing ownership verification (referred to as providers).
+4. To identify the Originator, the Beneficiary VASP calls the VASP LIST API to retrieve the list of the VASPs that can deposit to.
 5. The Enclave queries the VerifyVASP Central Server in real-time to obtain this provider list.
 6. The Central Server returns a list of VASPs to the Beneficiary VASP's Enclave.
 7. The Enclave returns a list of VASPs to the Beneficiary VASP.